Banana Oat Breakfast Cookies

 - In a large mixing bowl, mash the banana with the back of a fork.
 Mix in the applesauce, peanut butter, maple syrup, flax seed and chia seed.

-- Next add the oats, flour, baking soda, baking powder and salt.
-Stir well to combine, then add the nuts and chocolate chips.
+- Add the flour, baking soda, baking powder and salt.
+Stir well to combine, then add the oat, nuts and chocolate chips.

 - Drop in large, rounded tablespoons on prepared baking sheet.
 Flatten a little using your fingers to prevent cookies from getting too puffy while baking.